-- The master flat is rectified from spatial distortion. - From the rectified master flat, each slit is collapsed in the opposite direction of the fitting. - A cubic bspline with the specified number of knots is fitted to the collapsed flat per slit.
-Only values higher than the specified threshold are used for the fit (note that the threshold is specified relative to the highest value in the collapsed slit). - An image is created with the fitted spline covering the full slit.
+- The master flat is rectified from spatial distortion. - From the rectified master flat, each slit is collapsed in the opposite direction of the fitting. - Smoothing is applied, if specified. - A cubic bspline with the specified number of knots is fitted to the smoothed collapsed flat per slit.
+Only values higher than the specified threshold are used for the fit (note that the threshold is specified relative to the highest value in the collapsed slit).

+- An image is created with the fitted spline covering the full slit.
 This image is de-rectified to go back to CCD pixels space.
 This is the fit image. - The original master flat is divided by the smoothed image.